danielsunzhongyuan/my_leetcode_in_python/Questions.md

 The adding rule is: given a positive integer depth d, for each NOT null tree nodes N in depth d-1, create two tree nodes with value v as N's left subtree root and right subtree root.
 And N's original left subtree should be the left subtree of the new left subtree root, its original right subtree should be the right subtree of the new right subtree root.
 If depth d is 1 that means there is no depth d-1 at all, then create a tree node with value v as the new root of the whole original tree, and the original tree is the new root's left subtree.

+662. maximum-width-of-binary-tree
+Given a binary tree, write a function to get the maximum width of the given tree.
+The width of a tree is the maximum width among all levels.
+The binary tree has the same structure as a full binary tree, but some nodes are null.

+The width of one level is defined as the length between the end-nodes (the leftmost and right most non-null nodes in the level, where the null nodes between the end-nodes are also counted into the length calculation.

+Example 1:
+Input:

+           1
+         /   \
+        3     2
+       / \     \
+      5   3     9

+Output: 4
+Explanation: The maximum width existing in the third level with the length 4 (5,3,null,9).
+Example 2:
+Input:

+          1
+         /
+        3
+       / \
+      5   3

+Output: 2
+Explanation: The maximum width existing in the third level with the length 2 (5,3).
+Example 3:
+Input:

+          1
+         / \
+        3   2
+       /
+      5

+Output: 2
+Explanation: The maximum width existing in the second level with the length 2 (3,2).
+Example 4:
+Input:

+          1
+         / \
+        3   2
+       /     \
+      5       9
+     /         \
+    6           7
+Output: 8
+Explanation:The maximum width existing in the fourth level with the length 8 (6,null,null,null,null,null,null,7).

 671. second-minimum-node-in-a-binary-tree
 Given a non-empty special binary tree consisting of nodes with the non-negative value, where each node in this tree has exactly two or zero sub-node.
 If the node has two sub-nodes, then this node's value is the smaller value among its two sub-nodes.